tekblade/python_gui/README.md

 python_gui.
 Python gui application simulates queue for ex in the bank.
 Simple interesting gui(Python/tkinter).
-Client Vip is placed immediately
+Client Vip is placed immediately in first priority.